BACKGROUND ON THE PROGRAM

-- How do I get help with the FCC Form 460?
+- How do I get help with the FCC Form 460 or HCP numbers?

 - Do I need to have a decision on my eligibility from USAC before I submit an application?

 No, you do not.
 Health care providers may submit their applications while their eligibility determinations from FCC Form 460 are pending with USAC.
-However, no funding will awarded until the applicant has been determined to be an eligible health care provider.
+However, no funding will awarded to an applicant until each health care provider site receiving eligible services and/or connected devices under the COVID-19 Telehealth Program has been determined to be an eligible health care provider by USAC.

 If I have already received an eligibility determination for the FCC’s existing Rural Health Care Programs, do I need to obtain a new one?

-No. If you have already been deemed eligible to participate in the FCC’s existing Rural Health Care (RHC) Programs, you can rely on that eligibility determination for the COVID-19 Telehealth Program.
+No. If you have already been deemed eligible to participate in the FCC’s existing Rural Health Care (RHC) Programs, you can rely on that eligibility determination for an individual health care provider site under the COVID-19 Telehealth Program.

 Are temporary or mobile locations of eligible health care providers eligible for support?